SixArm/project-management-priority-score/README.md

 * Summary: Do this immediately, update team immediately, and work 24x7 to solution.

-* Impact: Severe business loss that is continuing and/or worsening, or the team is in failure state, etc.
+* Impact: Major business opportunity and/or danger that is continuing and/or growing, with high risk, etc.

 * Response time goal?
 Within X minutes.

 * Milestone blocker?
 Yes.

-* Feature examples: None, because no feature is this important.
+* Feature examples: mission-critical to a highly valuable customer, segment, or channel; if the requirement is not solved immediately then there is no other way to make it up.

 * Incident examples: System is down, or is corrupting data, or significant customers are entirely blocked.